katiejoy97/katiejoy97/README.md

-- 👋 Hi, I’m @katiejoy97
-- 👀 I’m interested in Python Data science
 - 🌱 I’m currently learning Ai and machine learning
-- 💞️ I’m looking to collaborate on ArcGIS and Python projects
+- 💞️ I’m looking to collaborate on Python projects

 <!---